end2endzone/end2endzone-hugo/jekyll-export/_posts/blog/2016-03-30-how-to-multiplex-rc-transmitter-switches-into-a-single-channel.md

 ## Decoding

-Decoding an analog value with switches configuration is different: First identify the block number matching the signal's value using a sequence of "if" statements.
-Then [clamp](https://www.google.com/?q=clamp+integer+c%2B%2B) the value within the effective block area.
+Decoding an analog value with switches configuration is different:

+* First identify the block number matching the signal's value using a sequence of "if" statements.
+* Then [clamp](https://www.google.com/?q=clamp+integer+c%2B%2B) the value within the effective block area.
 This is required since the signal can get close to a dead zone (or even reach a dead zone!).
 To get the actual analog value, you must also offset the block's effective range to get a constant 0-39 range.
-Finally, update switches state based on the currently selected block.
+* Finally, update switches state based on the currently selected block.
 Refer to tables above for offsets & switches states for each selected block.

+{{< pleasenote >}}
   Note that reading a value (with the micro-controller) that is outside the analog effective area should be considered the same as reading an analog value of 0 or 39 depending on the closest dead zone.
+{{< /pleasenote >}}

 ### Code sample